BurnP3/BurnP3Plus/getting_started.md

 In the **General** tab, the **Pipeline** [*datasheet*](https://docs.syncrosim.com/how_to_guides/properties_overview.html){:target="_blank"} allows users to select the stages to include in the model run and their order.
 A full run of **BurnP3+** consists of four stages: (1) Sample the number and locations of ignitions for each simulated burn season, or iteration; (2) Sample the burning conditions for each ignitions, which depend on when and where the ignitions occurred; (3) Simulate each fire deterministically using a fire growth model; and (4) Summarise the outputs of the fire growth model to calculate burn probability and other burn metrics.
 In this example, we will run the full pipeline:

--	Stage 1: Sample ignitions
+-	Stage 1: Sample Ignitions
--	Stage 2: Sample burn conditions
+-	Stage 2: Sample Burning Conditions
--	Stage 3: Grow fires
+-	Stage 3: Grow Fires with Cell2Fire
--	Stage 4: Summarize burn probability
+-	Stage 4: Summarize Burn Probability

 <img align="middle" style="padding: 3px" width="600" src="assets/images/BurnP3Plus-screenshot-8.png">